Al-Mu'ayyad: Complete removal as heir of al-Mu'tazz and Death

-Claim of conversion to Christianity
+Myth about his death

 This period saw the rise of a legend that an Abbasid prince had converted to Christianity under the influence of Theodore of Edessa, taken the name "John" and been killed for his apostasy; Alexander Vasiliev speculates that Muayyad may have been the convert.
 However, there is no Christian or Muslim record remotely associating Muayyad with Christianity or even, indeed, religious speculation.
 The motives for his murder seem to have been purely political; had he indeed converted, it would have given Mutazz an excuse to murder him for apostasy and been recorded.